Our Story

 Why We Gathered

 This was not a space for teaching people how to overcome failure or learning how to “fit in”.
 This was a space for questioning what failure means and who gets to decide that.
-It was a space to collectively take a second look at norms of how we should and should not be in this world, instead of accepting them as the truth.
-To identify the cracks in them where their voices of resistance can seep in, and to shine a light on their alternative knowledges and ways of living, bringing them out of the shadows of failure.
+It was a space to collectively take a second look at norms that inform us of the kind of people we should be and the lives we should live, instead of accepting them as a taken-for-granted truth.
+To identify the cracks in these norms where people’s voices of resistance can seep in, and to shine a light on their alternative knowledges and ways of living, bringing them out of the shadows of failure.

 Holding a Collective Stance